uncenter/uncenter.dev/src/posts/thoughts-on-eleventy.md

 title: An honest review of Eleventy
 description: My thoughts on Eleventy after using it for almost a year.
 date: 2023-03-16
+comments: true
 # cspell:ignore darthmall
 ---

 ## Foreword

 This website is built with the Eleventy static site generator; a simple, fast, and powerful static site generator.
-I've been using Eleventy for almost a year now, since [May 2022]({{ meta.repository | url('https://github.com/')}}/commit/11b536cd596463e42e2175a312dbf0439ca77103), and I've actually learned more than just how to make a website!
+I've been using Eleventy for almost a year now, since [May 2022]({{ site.repository | url('https://github.com/')}}/commit/11b536cd596463e42e2175a312dbf0439ca77103), and I've actually learned more than just how to make a website!
 I've learned how to write blog posts, how to make a pull request, how to open an issue, how to help others, how to contribute to open-source projects, how to write CSS or JavaScript, etc. I've learned a lot, and I've had a lot of fun doing it!
 On that note, I'd like to share some of my thoughts on Eleventy.

 ## The good

 11ty is really good at what it does!
 It transforms my files quickly and has a great community who are always more than willing to help.
 It's lack of opinionated defaults is mostly a blessing, though it makes it a little more difficult to get started.
 Eleventy also has a simple and easy-to-use API, which makes it easy to add custom functionality and create plugins.
-I use two of my own plugins, [`@uncenter/eleventy-plugin-toc`]({{ meta.author.github.url }}/eleventy-plugin-toc) and [`eleventy-plugin-icons`]({{ meta.author.github.url }}/eleventy-plugin-icons), and a few others from the community.
+I use two of my own plugins, [`@uncenter/eleventy-plugin-toc`]({{ site.author.github.url }}/eleventy-plugin-toc) and [`eleventy-plugin-icons`]({{ site.author.github.url }}/eleventy-plugin-icons), and a few others from the community.
 Eleventy also maintains a few official plugins, ones for syntax highlighting, pagination, image optimization, fetching remote data, and more.

 ### The community